RadiOhio Inc - 97.1 The Fan

 NFL

-ATLANTA (AP) The NFC championship is quite a mismatch.
-Not on the field, mind you.
-The Atlanta Falcons are playing as well as they have all season.
-Ditto for the Green Bay Packers.
-It should be quite
+FLOWERY BRANCH, Ga.
+(AP) Matt Ryan wasn’t worried that he didn’t have his center and top receiver with him for the Falcons’ first Super Bowl practice on Wednesday or for the remainder of the week.
+The quarterback

-Jaguars hire McCardell as WRs coach
+Colts hire Lal as wide receivers coach

-JACKSONVILLE, Fla.
-(AP) The Jacksonville Jaguars have hired Keenan McCardell as receivers coach, adding one of Tom Coughlin’s more popular players to new coach Doug Marrone’s staff.
-Coughlin, the team’s new executive vice president of football operations,
+INDIANAPOLIS (AP) Indianapolis Colts coach Chuck Pagano has hired Sanjay Lal as receivers coach.
+Lal replaces Lee Hull, who was let go last week.
+Lal has been an NFL assistant for 10 seasons, the last two with

 Bengals